 A blue ceramic bowl filled with fettuccine bolognese, with a fork twirling the pasta.

 Weeknight dinners are about efficiency, but Sundays are for the love of cooking.
-If I don’t have anything else going on, Sunday afternoon is when you’ll find me cooking something that takes a bit longer but is always worth the effort.
-One of my favorite Sunday recipes is fettuccine bolognese.
+If we don’t have anything else going on, Sunday afternoon is when you’ll find us cooking something that takes a bit longer, but is always worth the effort.
+One of our favorite Sunday recipes is fettuccine bolognese.

 After the simmer, you’ll just need to cook some pasta and then stir it together with the meat sauce, and dinner is served.